-Zoom
+Zoom:

-If the Zoom checkbox is not checked, the picture displayed is a down-converted picture to fill the window or the full screen as requested.
+If not checked, the picture displayed is a down-converted picture to fill the window or the full screen as requested.
 If checked, then a pixel on the LCD display will reflect a pixel in the video signal.
 In zoom mode, no filtering is used.

-Cursor
+Cursor: